grnet/eidas-keycloak-extension/README.md

   * Identity provider "eIDAS SAML v2.0" which is an extended version of the default "SAML v2.0" IdP.
   * Mapper "Username Template Importer" which can be used to setup the ID or username for federated user lookup.
-  * Mapper "Attribute Importer" which can be used import additional attributes.
+  * Mapper "Attribute Importer" which can be used to import additional attributes.
   * Authenticator "Citizen Country Selection" which can collect the citizen country before authentication.

 # Setup

   * Setup the keycloak realm key provider for signing requests according to the eIDAS specifications.
-    Depending on the setup of the eIDAS node that you are trying to connect it might be important that the certificate contains the correct country code.
+    Depending on the setup of the eIDAS node that you are trying to connect, it might be important that the certificate contains the correct country code.
   * Add the "eIDAS SAML v2.0" identity provider.
   * Setup the "eIDAS SAML v2.0" identity provider by setting the classic "SAML v2.0" options and the